-Up until Foss' death on October 8, she remained hospitalized at Yale-New Haven Hospital with serious head injury.
-While it could have been an error on his part, Charles Gagne, of Gagne-Piechowski Funeral Home, said that Foss' death was unrelated to the dog incident.
+Up until Foss' death on October 8, she remained hospitalized at Yale-New Haven Hospital with a serious head injury.
+While it could have been an error on his part, Charles Gagne, of Gagne-Piechowski Funeral Home, said that Foss' death was unrelated to the dog.
 This appears to be impossible, as Foss never left the hospital after the attack.
 State Animal Control Officer Linda Wenner later told reporters that Foss "died of organ failure," begging the question as to why?

 Two Heart Attack Victims in 10-Day Period

 - On October 2, 70-year old Mary Garcia of Adams County, Colorado was attacked by two dogs, a pit bull-mastiff mix and boxer-pit bull mix, when she stepped outside to lock her car doors.
-Garcia suffered serious bite injury in the attack, but the immediate threat was a heart attack that struck after the incident.
+Garcia suffered serious bite injuries in the attack, but the immediate threat was a heart attack that struck after the incident.

 2For all we know, Buddy could have been shipped across state lines to live with a friend or relative of Coombs.